anosatsuk124/SumekamiScript/README.md

 > 2. (regional) deity
 >    [ONCOJ Dictionary](https://oncoj.orinst.ox.ac.uk/cgi-bin/oncoj_dictionary.sh?search=L050218&part=n)

-So if you use this language, you shell get mighty power like deities...
+So if you use this language, you shall get mighty power like deities...

 ## LICENSE